 A favorite in the culinary world for their ability to take on different flavors, zucchinis are also jam-packed with important vitamins, minerals, and antioxidants.
 To take advantage of all the nutrients, it’s best to avoid peeling the zucchini; all the good stuff is hiding in the peel!
 Zucchini is a good source of:

 Yes, you can eat zucchini raw.
 Just like many other vegetables, the nutrient count is actually higher when it’s not cooked.
 However, you do need to be careful about how you consume it.
 You can also ferment zucchini to make a type of relish!

 What to Watch Out For When Eating Raw Zucchini

 Zucchini, like other members of the gourd family, contains a bitter substance called cucurbitacin.
 This is a natural defense system to prevent insects from eating them.
 For humans, however, it can lead to digestive issues and even vomiting when consumed in large doses.
-Luckily, most cultured varieties available at grocery stores don’t contain enough to do any harm to humans.
+Luckily, most cultured varieties available at grocery stores don’t contain enough to harm humans.
 This means that commercially purchased zucchini can be eaten uncooked without hesitation.

 For those who are growing them themselves, you may want to be a little more careful when eating raw zucchini.
 There are several ways in which the cucurbitacin content can increase in your plants: